-11.3 Recall for Staffing
+11.5 Recall for Staffing

-Bargaining unit members are eligible for critical incident pay (at the BCEX rate) when called outside of their regular work hours to the scene of a critical incident that requires command and control responsibilities or the staffing of additional command positions or units, so long as the employee is not already scheduled for duty during those hours.
-Bargaining unit members will receive two (2) hours of critical incident pay plus all hours actually worked per call out at the BCEX rate.
+Bargaining unit members are eligible for critical incident pay (at the BCEX or overtime rate) when called outside of their regular work hours to the scene of a critical incident that requires command and control responsibilities or the staffing of additional command positions or units, so long as the employee is not already scheduled for duty during those hours.
+Bargaining unit members will receive two (2) hours of critical incident pay plus all hours actually worked per call out at the BCEX or overtime rate.

-Administrative Days
+11.6 Administrative Days

-Battalion Chiefs normally assigned to Administrative duties (40-hour work week) shall receive five (5) Administrative Days off (40 hours) to use in lieu of compensation for routine administrative meetings and training sessions required for their position.
+Battalion Chiefs normally assigned to Administrative Assignments (40-hour work week) shall receive five (5) Administrative Days off (40 hours) to use in lieu of compensation for routine administrative meetings and training sessions required for their position.

-The Fire Chief pledges to continue to support members in 40-hour work week administrative positions to maintain the 40-hour work week schedule.
+The work days and hours of administrative assignment may be varied without BCEX liability, however, the Fire Chief pledges to continue to support members in 40-hour work week administrative positions to maintain the 40-hour work week schedule.